 Facility Indoor housing (including whelping kennel) - Flooring is to be impervious or coated with an impervious material to assist with cleaning/drainage.
-Ideally sloped to enable waste/water run off with a Approved Flooring Concrete Pavers Tiles Vinyl Unacceptable Flooring Dirt / Sand Glass Wood drain.
-Outdoor housing (including Concrete Glass outside kennels and yards) - Flooring is to be kept maintained and free of holes and hazards at all times Dirt/Sand Grass/fake grass Pavers Tiles Vinyl • Wood
+Ideally sloped to enable waste/water run off with a drain.
+Approved Flooring Unacceptable Flooring Dirt / Sand Glass Wood Outdoor housing (including outside kennels and yards) - Flooring is to be kept maintained and free of holes and hazards at all times Concrete Dirt/Sand Grass/fake grass Pavers Tiles Vinyl GlassWood